- Record software segment revenues of $20.0 million, up 24% year-over-year

-SALT LAKE CITY – May 2, 2013 – inContact, Inc., the leading provider of cloud contact center software and contact center agent optimization tools, today reported financial results for the first quarter ended March 31, 2013.
+SALT LAKE CITY – May 6, 2014 – inContact, Inc., the leading provider of cloud contact center software and contact center optimization tools, today reported financial results for the first quarter ended March 31, 2014.

-Consolidated gross margin percentage was 48% in the first quarter compared to 44% for the same period in 2012.
-Excluding non-cash charges, consolidated gross margin was 55% for the first quarter compared to 51% for the same period in 2012.
+Consolidated gross margin percentage was 49% in the first quarter of 2014 compared to 48% for the same period in 2013.
+Excluding non-cash charges, consolidated gross margin was 56% for the first quarter 2014 compared to 55% for the same period in 2013.

-Earnings before interest, taxes, depreciation, amortization and stock-based compensation (“Adjusted EBITDA”) for the first quarter 2013 was $2.2 million versus $816,000 during the same period in 2012.
-Our increase in Adjusted EBITDA is primarily due to the increase in margins discussed above.
+Earnings before interest, taxes, depreciation, amortization and stock-based compensation (“Adjusted EBITDA”) for the first quarter of 2014 was $3.0 million versus $2.2 million during the same period in 2013.
 Adjusted EBITDA is a non-GAAP measure management believes provides important insight into our operating results (see reconciliation of non-GAAP measures below).

 CONFERENCE CALL INFORMATION